-Because the VA has not deemed Choroidal Melanoma service connected, the veteran bears the exceptionally difficult burden of proving the connection between the cancer and Agent Orange exposure.
-While difficult, proving serivce connection without presumption is not impossible.
+Because the VA has not deemed Choroidal Melanoma service-connected, the veteran bears the exceptionally difficult burden of proving the connection between the cancer and Agent Orange exposure.
+While difficult, proving service connection without presumption is not impossible.
 We have been proving non-presumtive cancers are related to Agent Orange for many years.
-Without the presumption, you must find a good medical expert to provde the nexus, which is exactley what we do.
+Without the presumption, you must find a good medical expert to provde the nexus, which is exactly what we do.

 How to Get the Benefits You Are Entitled To

-If you have Choroidal Melanoma you should apply for benefits and submit a bnexus opinion form your doctor.
+If you have Choroidal Melanoma you should apply for benefits and submit a nexus opinion from your doctor.
 After all, you served, and you absolutely deserve your veterans’ benefits.

 Unfortunately, many VA Regional Offices (“RO”) may deny the initial application or give you an unacceptable disability rating.
 Working with an experienced veterans’ law attorney to appeal the decision often leads to success.
 With decades of combined experience winning disability benefits for deserving veterans, we are confident that we can get you the benefits you are entitled to.
 If you aren’t happy with your RO decision, send us a note here or give us a call at (877) 629-1712 to see if we can help you win your appeal.